User37som/libbitcoin/How-to-Remember-a-Wallet-Seed.md

-Create a new mnemonic.
+Create a new mnemonic from a temporary seed.
 Longer seeds produces longer mnemonics.
 ```sh
 $ bx seed -b 128 | bx mnemonic-new
 ```